matplotlib/basemap/README.md

    to build Cython extensions (e.g. on Debian-like systems, you should have the package `python-dev` installed).

-5. Check that the package installed correctly by executing:
+5. Check that the package was installed correctly by executing:
    ```sh
    python -c "from mpl_toolkits.basemap import Basemap"
    ```
-   You can also test the examples available in the `examples` folder.

 ## License